pfdubois/BridgeBidding/source/Opening.rst

 * Opening one of a suit to show an unbalanced hand or a balanced one with too few HCP to open 1N, and up to 21 HCP.

-* Opening 2♣ (artificial) to show a very strong hand (22+ HCP balanced or somewhat less with a long, strong suit).
+* Opening 2♣ (artificial) to show a very strong hand (22+ HCP balanced or somewhat fewer with a long, strong suit).
 Forcing!

 The opening bids from 2♦ through 5♦ are :term:`preemptive`.
 Do not make them with